zhouzaida/channel-distillation/README.md

 ## Training

+Running the following command and experiment will be launched.

 ```bash
 python3 ./train.py
 ```

-If you want to run other experiments, you should only modify the loss in config.py
+If you want to run other experiments, you just need modify following losses in config.py

 + s_resnet18.t_resnet34.cd.ce
 ```python